 Whether for a meal or a drink, the restaurants Atira-te ao Rio and Ponto Final are a must.

-4 – Jardim do Rio and Boca do Vento Viewpoint
+4 – Jardim do Rio and Miradouro da Boca do Vento

-A pleasant green area next to the Tagus, it provides access to the historic city center via the elevator at Miradouro Luís de Queiroz, better known as Miradouro da Boca do Vento.
+A pleasant green area next to the Tagus, it allows access to the city’s historic center via the elevator at Miradouro Luís de Queiroz, better known as Miradouro da Boca do V ento .

 It has become even more attractive since it became a pedestrian street in 2012.
 At the beginning is a replica of an old fountain and at the end is the Municipal Tourism Center, while in between you’ll find many good restaurants.